An Exploration of First-Generation Educational and Career Pathways

 Abstract

-This mixed-methods study examines the motivations and aspirations behind the fields of study and career interests of first-generation college students (FGCSs).
+This mixed-methods study examines the motivations and aspirations behind the fields of study and career interests of first-generation (FG; first-gen) college students.
 While previous research has quantitatively demonstrated a tendency toward vocationally-specific majors among this group, this study seeks to uncover the motivations and rationales behind their college major decisions and post-graduate plans.
-Quantitatively, I used the 2021 Panel Study of Income Dynamics: Transition into Adulthood Supplement to compare the major decisions among first- and continuing-generation students to determine if the pattern observed in previous studies is replicable.
-Qualitatively, this study goes further by conducting in-depth interviews with 15 third- or fourth-year FGCSs attending a small, private liberal arts college in the Midwest.
-Preliminary results suggest that FGCSs adapt their declared fields of study according to both a passion- and practicality-based rationale, blending their interests through combinations of major(s), minor(s), and concentration(s) to achieve their desired outcomes.
+Quantitatively, I used the 2023 Panel Study of Income Dynamics: Transition into Adulthood Supplement to compare the major decisions among first- and continuing-generation students to determine if the pattern observed in previous studies is replicable.
+Qualitatively, this study goes further by conducting in-depth interviews with 18 third- or fourth-year first-gen students attending a small, private liberal arts college in the Midwest.
+Findings suggest that first-generation status is mediated through various identity and social context factors that differentiate students' experiences.
+As such, adapt their declared fields of study according to both a passion- and practicality-based rationale, blending their interests through combinations of major(s), minor(s), and concentration(s) to achieve their desired outcomes and specificity.

 Keywords: